Black Community Page

 You have an opportunity to encourage financial engagement by ensuring an inclusive, well-communicated benefits package that addresses short- and long-term financial needs.
 Consider providing tools, resources, and financial solutions that help Black employees maximize their money.

-Download and use the following materials to drive awareness and engagement with your workforce throughout the year.
+Download and use the following materials to drive awareness and engagement with your workforce throughout Black History Month:

 Helpful Resources